![[BOTTOM]](to-bottm.gif)

 He/she shall keep a record of the sources and amount of all monies received and all

-annually as of December 31st.
-His/her books shall be open to inspection by the Board at
+annually as of December 31 st. His/her books shall be open to inspection by the

-all times.
-The books can be opened at any time to the general membership as follows: a) at
+Board at all times.
+The books can be opened at any time to the general membership as

-the discretion for the Treasurer, b) by a majority vote of the Board, c) as a result of
+follows: a) at the discretion for the Treasurer, b) by a majority vote of the Board, c) as

-- The offices of Secretary and Treasurer may be combined if deemed feasible by the Board,
+e.
+The offices of Secretary and Treasurer may be combined if deemed feasible by the

 -